Data Engineering

 knowledge_ts

-FROM `your-project.vectorfin_linked.whystock_score`
+FROM `your-project.vectorfin_linked.signals`

 WHERE DATE(effective_ts) = DATE_SUB(CURRENT_DATE(), INTERVAL 1 DAY)